“Hey, that’s me you’re talking about there.”

 “Three-dimensional” can be applied to people like these really, and that makes them someone you want to have at least a little bit of empathy towards.
 Whether they’re a cop working deep undercover or a crossdresser who’s afraid of being discovered.
 They can come from various backgrounds, and not all of them can be considered a traditional…

 … but they do all share something that’s different for each of them yet equally powerful, something that could be smaller than a pearl yet can still be bigger than all of us.
-That something is called a…
+A little something called a…